bentomhall/nih-system/spells/LegendaryEffects.md

 This spell can't manipulate natural stone or stone construction.
 Rocks and structures shift to accommodate the new terrain.
 If the way you shape the terrain would make a structure unstable, it might collapse.

 Similarly, this spell doesn't directly affect plant growth.
 The moved earth carries any plants along with it.

+\label{spell:heroes-feast}
+\DndSpellHeader{Heroes' Feast}
+{(6)}
+{10 minutes}
+{30 feet}
+{V, S , M (a gem-encrusted bowl worth at least 1,000 gp, which the spell consumes)}
+{Instantaneous}

+You bring forth a great feast, including magnificent food and drink.
+The feast takes 1 hour to consume and disappears at the end of that time, and the beneficial effects don't set in until this hour is over.
+Up to twelve other creatures can partake of the feast.

+A creature that partakes of the feast gains several benefits.
+The creature is cured of all diseases and poison, becomes immune to poison and being frightened, and makes all Wisdom saving throws with advantage.
+Its hit point maximum also increases by 2d10, and it gains the same number of hit points.
+These benefits last for 24 hours.